wknapik/genericizer/README.md

 with some [IP leak mitigation](https://github.com/wknapik/vpnfailsafe) in place.

-If you don't want to use Tor Browser for your daily browsing, you can improve your security and privacy through a combination of configuration and plugins.
+Those who don't want to use Tor Browser for daily browsing, can improve their security and privacy through a combination of configuration and plugins.
 Using these has a mixed effect.
 On one hand, any customizations/extensions, anything that deviates from the common average, exposes uniquely identifying information about the browser, but on the other hand, the active blocking of tracking attempts will yield results of its own.

 For Chromium/Chrome users, I'd suggest:
 * Configuration (not comprehensive):